 2.1 The completed application form and the required tuition fee should be submitted to the International Office by 28 May 2018.

 2.2 Your place on the course cannot be guaranteed until full payment is received.

 3. Credit transfer

-We offer two types of summer school programmes: credit bearing and non-credit bearing (practice-based).
-Our credit bearing programmes are accredited at 15 university credits.
+We offer two types of International Summer School programmes: and non-credit bearing (practice-based).
+Our credit-bearing programmes are accredited at 15 university credits.
 This is normally equivalent to 7.5 ECTS or 3 US credits.
 However, it is up to your home institution to decide how much credit is awarded.
 We can provide the programme specification and any other additional information required by your home institution.

-Students who are unable to demonstrate the required competence in the English language are welcome to attend the programme on a non-credit bearing basis.
-Upon successful completion of the programme you will be awarded a Certificate of Attendance.
+Students who are unable to demonstrate the required competence in the English language welcome to attend the programme on a non-credit bearing basis.
+Upon successful completion of the programme, you will be awarded a Certificate of Attendance.

 4. Withdrawals and non-attendance

 4.1 If you wish to withdraw from your course, your request should be made in writing.

 4.2 If your written request is received more than eight weeks before the start of the course, you will be entitled to a full refund, minus an administration charge of £50.

 4.3 If your written request is received within eight weeks of the start of the course, we reserve the right not to refund your payment.
 However, if your visa is refused, we will refund your tuition fee minus a £50 administration charge.